 The species scientific name, "Ophiophagus" literally means "snake eater", so the basic food of the King Cobra as it name suggests are other snakes both venomous and non-venomous.

-However if the opportunity arises amphibians, rodents, small mammals, other reptiles and birds or eggs are also part of their diet.
+However, if the opportunity arises amphibians, rodents, small mammals, other reptiles such as the Asian water monitor (Varanus salvator).
+But birds or their eggs are also part of their diet.
 Because of their extremely slow metabolism after ingesting a large prey they can go months without feeding again.

 The species mating season runs from January to April, at that time the female and male will perform a nuptial dance in which they face each other with their heads held high.
 This is the only snake species in the world that builds a nest for their eggs, made out of leaves, grass and thin branches.